-PARTNER ORGANIZATION:

-COUNTRY / REGIONAL AREA:

-CASE STUDY TITLE: Fairplay is standing up for kids

-Fairplay is the leading nonprofit organization committed to helping children thrive in an increasingly commercialized, screen-obsessed culture, and they are dedicated to ending marketing to children.
-Their advocacy is grounded in the overwhelming evidence that child-targeted marketing - and the excessive screen time it encourages - undermines kids' healthy development

-Kids, families, caregivers, parents and communities/ Educators, administrators, and school systems/ Advocacy towards the general public and policymakers

-What are the challenges that are faced by the professionals and caregivers in the fight of (screen) addiction phenomena?

-- Kids Need Caring, Secure, Face-To-Face Relationships

-These relationships are the cornerstone of healthy development, and they're why things like bedtime stories are so great - it's not the story itself (although that's also very good!), but the experience of being cared for, read to, and secure.
+PARTNER ORGANIZATION: COUNTRY / REGIONAL A AREA: CASE STUDY TITLE: Fair play is standing up for kids DESCRIPTION OF THE CASE STUDY Fairplay is the leading nonprofit organization committed to helping children thrive in an increasingly commercialized, screen-obsessed culture, and they are dedicated to ending marketing to children.
+Their advocacy is grounded in the overwhelming evidence that child-targeted marketing - and the excessive screen time it encourages - undermines kids' healthy development TARGET GROUP OF THE CASE STUDY Kids, families, caregivers, parents and communities/ Educators, administrators, and school systems/ Advocacy towards the general public and policymakers ADULT LEARNING CHALLENGES: What are the challenges that are faced by the professionals and caregivers in the fight of (screen) addiction phenomena? - Kids Need Caring, Secure, Face-To-Face Relationships These relationships are the cornerstone of healthy development, and they're why things like bedtime stories are so great - it's not the story itself (although that's also very good!), but the experience of being cared for, read to, and secure.
 Despite what Amazon may say, being read a bedtime story by Alexa is just not the same.
 (And neither are things like online pre-school, virtual charter schools, or hanging out with friends in a Fortnite game instead of IRL.)
 Fairplay is a nonprofit organisation and in its team, there are experts on screen time, family and education managers, communication experts, policy advisors, and campaigning experts.

-The most important competence-related trait is more motivation than competence in this case.
-It is evident that advocacy at any level is possible as long there is a desire to advocate and understand the harmfulness of screen addiction and media influence on children.

-What we should take from the Fairplay example is that no matter what competencies and expertise are at current disposal, a positive, change-making initiative can grow in that sense.
+COMPETENCES IN THE RELEVANT ORGANIZATIONS: knowledge, skills, The most important competence-related trait is more motivation than competence in this case.
+It is evident that advocacy at any level is possible as long there is a desire to advocate and understand the harmfulness of screen addiction and media influence on children. abilities What we should take from the Fairplay example is that no matter what competencies and expertise are at current disposal, a positive, change-making initiative can grow in that sense.
 If people network and come together to advocate and act for the better quality of children and families, advocacy is possible at any local level.
 Important thing is to start.